chingchenms/llvm/docs/Coroutines.rst

 Arguments:
 """"""""""

-First argument points to a coroutine handle of the enclosing coroutine.
+The first argument points to a coroutine handle of the enclosing coroutine.

 Semantics:
 """"""""""